Call4Cloud | MMP-C | Autopilot | Device Preparation

 Of course….
 Michael Niehaus Renaming Autopilot-deployed Hybrid Azure AD Join devices – Out of Office Hours (oofhours.com)

-I decided to check out the WUfB deployment rings because it was mentioning the Update URI.
+I decided to check out the WUfB deployment rings because it mentioned the Update URI.
 As shown below…

 At first sight, it looks like there is nothing wrong with it as it is using the servicing channel: Retail Channel, and NOT the pre-release build: